What Is Audit Risk?

 Sources of Inherent Risk:

-- Transactions requiring the high level of judgment which may lead to risk of not being identified.
+- Transactions requiring a high level of judgment which may lead to risk of not being identified.

 - Industry having frequent technological developments may expose the firms to technology obsolescence risk.

-- A company which has already misreported certain figures in past may be more likely to misreport it again.
+- A company that has already misreported certain figures in the past may be more likely to misreport it again.

 #2 – Control Risks

 Control Risk is the risk of error or misstatement in financial statements due to the failure of internal controls.

 Example: Failure on part of management to control and prevent transaction carried out by staff who is not authorized to carry out those transactions in first place.

 Sources of Control Risk: